-Signal Detection Theory: In the 1950s, a major theoretical advance was made by combining detection theory and statistical decision theory.
+Signal Detection Theory: In the 1950s, combining detection theory on the one hand and statistical decision theory on the other made a major theoretical advance in understanding human detection performance.
 As in the high threshold model, detection performance is based on a sensory process and a decision process.
 The sensory process transforms the physical stimulus energy into an internal representation and the decision process decides what response to make based on this internal representation.
 The response can be a simple yes or no ("yes, the stimulus was present" or "no, the stimulus was not present") or a more elaborate response, such as a rating of the confidence that the signal was present.
 The two processes are each characterized by at least one parameter: The sensory process by a sensitivity parameter and the decision process by a response criterion parameter.